 A Dozen (or so) (Somewhat) Shocking Revelations About Motherhood

 Nothing really prepares you for becoming a mother.
 Sure, people tell you what to expect, but until you actually have a kid or two, their words mean nothing.
 Needles in your spine?
 Dignity lost on the delivery table?
-You think after hearing everyone’s labor delivery nightmare stories that nothing else will shock you.
+After hearing everyone’s labor and delivery nightmare stories, you think that nothing else will shock you.

 The only thing that prepares you for motherhood is becoming a mother.
 And then you can have your own shocking realizations.

-2: Your body will never be the same.
+2. Your body will never be the same.
 I’m not sure why this one shocked me so much.
-Maybe because the magazines and TV are filled with celebrities who seem to look better than before they had children at 2 weeks postpartum.
+Maybe because the magazines and TV are filled with celebrities who seem to look better at 2 weeks postpartum than before they had children.
 I was lucky enough not to get stretch marks, but I never looked the same.
 Some clothes didn’t quite fit right.
-And my last child gave me the gift of loose skin, basically my stomach looks like the face of a Shar-Pei.
+And my last child gave me the gift of loose skin and now basically my stomach looks like the face of a Shar-Pei.
 I sometimes fantasize about surgeries I might be required to have where I could have a tummy tuck done at the same time.
 What organ could I live without?
 A spleen?
 A slow rupturing appendix?
 It would have to be something which would allow me time to consult with a plastic surgeon.

-6: You will think back to your own childhood with a renewed compassion for your own parents.
+6. You will feel differently about how you were raised.
+Once you become the mom, you will think back to your own childhood with a renewed compassion for your own parents.

-7: It doesn’t get easier.
-It’s gets different.
-As the years pass it becomes less physically demanding, my teenagers rarely insist that I carry them around anymore, but the exhaustion remains.
+7. It doesn’t get easier — it gets different.
+As the years pass it becomes less physically demanding.
+My teenagers rarely insist that I carry them around anymore, but the exhaustion remains.

-11: Then there will be the rest of the days, the vast majority of them, when you realize that you love these people you created more than anyone in the world.
-More than you could ever have imagined.
-That it is a love so consuming it takes your breath away.
+11. But only sometimes.
+The rest of the days, the vast majority of them, you will realize that you love these people you created more than anyone in the world — more than you could ever have imagined — with a love so consuming it takes your breath away.

-13: You will catch their vomit in your hands so it doesn’t fall on your new Persian rug, the back seat of your car, your face.
+13. You will catch their vomit in your hands.
+I know what you’re thinking, but you will, out of self defense, so it doesn’t fall on your new Persian rug, the back seat of your car, your face.

-14: You should just arrange to have your paycheck direct deposited to the grocery store.
-One with a pharmacy.
+14. You should just arrange to have your paycheck direct deposited to the grocery store.
+The one with the good pharmacy.
 That is where all your income is going to go.
 At least until the day they start driving.
 Then all of your money is going to go to car insurance and you will be forced to subsist on air.
 The good news there is that maybe that last bit of baby weight will finally come off.